Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Performance and Analysis

 \subsection{Complexity}

-Our I-frame compression model contains 12.23 M parameters and our P-frame compression model contains 21.07 M parameters.
+Our I-frame compression model (w/o AR) contains 12.23 M parameters and our P-frame compression model (w/o AR) contains 21.07 M parameters.
+Therefore, our full model is relatively light-weighted, especially the I-frame compression model when compared with previous image compression methods \cite{cheng2020learned,guo2021causal}.
 To evaluate the time complexity, we study on two datasets with different resolutions.
-The network inference time is shown in Table \ref{table4}, independent with the time of arithmetic coding which is very sensitive to practical implementations.
+The network inference time is shown in Table \ref{table5}, independent with the time of arithmetic coding which is very sensitive to practical implementations.
 It is found that the network inference time of ENVC w/o AR is between the enhanced SSF \cite{agustsson2020scale} and DVC \cite{lu2019dvc}.
 Because on the one hand, DVC is an early framework containing an explicit optical flow extractor.
 On the other hand, our proposed cross-scale prediction module relies on bilinear sampling, which can be computed very fast and thereby does not increase the coding time obviously.
 In addition, ENVC with AR model requires much more coding time, mainly spent for arithmetic coding, especially arithmetic decoding.
+We also report the encoding/decoding complexity, measured by Multiply–Accumulate Operations (MACs), in Table \ref{table6}.
+According to Table \ref{table6}, we can find the proposed ENVC requires more multiply computations but the computational cost is still in a practical level.